-- Data delivered to the State Water Board in a GeoTracker compatible format. - Hydrologic and geologic data from multiple well monitoring sites available online from USGS websites. - Maps, graphs, and/or 3D visualization, showing the distribution of groundwater chemistry, and of water, oil/gas, and injection wells. - At least two (2) electronic Synthesis Manuscripts - Electronic Draft Copies of Synthesis Manuscript - Presentation Materials
+- Data, delivered to the Water Board in a GeoTracker compatible format.

+- Maps, graphs, and/or 3D visualization, showing the distribution of groundwater chemistry, and of water, oil/gas, and injection wells.

+- At least one (1) Synthesis Manuscript

+- Draft Copies of Synthesis Manuscript

+- Presentation Materials

+- Framework model data, archived in digital format (in accordance with the USGS's policy.)

+- A link to the archival website.